-For information about the Health and Social Care Partnership, please see the Perth & Kinross Integration Joint Board Annual Accounts 2022/23 (Un-audited).
+For information about the Health and Social Care Partnership, please see the Perth & Kinross Integration Joint Board Annual Accounts 2022/23 which are available at Perth & Kinross Integration Joint Board.

 6. Financial Performance

 Financial performance is part of the Council's performance management culture with regular reporting during 2022/23 to elected members at the Finance & Resources Committee as well as regular briefings.
 This section summarises the main elements for 2022/23.